Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Identity Engine

-To leverage the power of Okta Identity Engine and to easily adopt new features, migrate your existing orgs and apps from Okta Classic Engine onto Identity Engine.
-Upgrading to Identity Engine allows you to implement many new capabilities in Okta's access management products and provides more flexibility to manage your user authentication.
-This document provides an overview of the upgrade process for Customer Identity & developer use cases.
+To apply the power of Okta Identity Engine and to easily adopt new features, update your apps from Okta Classic Engine to Identity Engine.
+Upgrading to Identity Engine allows you to implement many new capabilities in Okta access management products.
+Upgrading also provides more flexibility to manage your user authentication.
+This document provides an overview of the upgrade process for customer identity & developer use cases.

 Plan your upgrade